passcod/remoded/README.md

 Remoded was originaly conceived sometime before Christmas 2011, but it never really got beyond the idea stage.
 A little later, I had a look at [dotjs][0], bringing in a refreshing thought of simplicity over the initially complex thing I had in mind.
-Months passed, and finally I believe the gestation period is over. **Remoded** is yearning to be born.
+Months passed, and finally **remoded** was born.

 ## Userscripts are tricky beasts